mxstbr/mxstbr.github.io/_posts/2016-12-02-styled-components-magic-explained.md

 `styled-components` under the hood does exactly this!
 At render time we pass the props into all interpolated functions to allow users to change the styling based on the props.

-Tagged template literals enable the `styled-c	omponents` API, without them it could (literally!) not exist.
+Tagged template literals enable the `styled-components` API.
+Without them it would (literally!) not exist.
 I'm very excited to see what other use cases people come up with for them!